-ONPRC/West Campus scientists mentor students enrolled in graduate professional programs at OHSU, as well as postdoctoral fellows from around the world who seek additional training is specific techniques.
-Mentorships are also available for students who are participating in non-degree oriented training programs.
+ONPRC/West Campus scientists mentor students enrolled in graduate professional programs at OHSU, as well as postdoctoral fellows from around the world who seek additional training in specific techniques.
+Mentorships are also available for students who are participating in non-degree-oriented training programs.

 Apprenticeships in Science and Engineering (ASE)

 Apprenticeship opportunities for high school students are administered through Saturday Academy's "Apprenticeships in Science & Engineering" program.
 This includes funding for students to participate in 8-week long summer internships with a Center scientist mentor.
 To qualify for a position at ONPRC, students must be 16 years of age (usually between their junior and senior years of high school).
 For more information about this program, visit Saturday Academy.

 Biomedical Research Immersion Experience (BRIE)

 BRIE is a collaboration between the Hillsboro Chamber of Commerce and the Oregon National Primate Research Center/OHSU.
 Through this program, 16 high school students may visit the Primate Center for 3 hours on each of 5 consecutive Fridays in either the Spring or Fall of each year.
 Students meet with various West Campus scientists and experience hands-on activities that support learning about the research that is occurring in a particular area.
 The 5-visit series culminates in a 3-hour job shadow.
 To learn more or to apply for this experience, contact Christine Rickis at the Hillsboro Chamber of Commerce’s “School to Career” Office, firstname.lastname@example.org.